-- * Cancer (A 2013 study linked pesticide exposure to prostate cancer, non-Hodgkins lymphoma, leukemia, multiple myeloma, and breast cancer.)
+- Cancer: A 2013 review from the American Cancer Society linked pesticide exposure to prostate cancer, non-Hodgkins lymphoma, leukemia, multiple myeloma and breast cancer.

-- * Parkinson's Disease (A 2015 Hawaiian study showed drinking milk with pesticides was linked to Parkinson's Disease and over a decade of evidence shows a clear association between pesticide exposure and a higher risk for Parkinson's.)
+- Parkinson's Disease: A 2015 Japanese study showed drinking milk with pesticides was linked to Parkinson's Disease and over a decade of evidence shows a clear association between pesticide exposure and a higher risk for Parkinson's.

-- * Autism (A 2014 U.C.
-Davis study found that babies whose moms lived within a mile of crops treated with common pesticides were more likely to develop autism.)
+- Autism: A 2014 U.C.
+Davis study found that babies whose mothers lived within a mile of crops treated with common pesticides were more likely to develop autism.

 To make it easy for our readers to keep this in mind when grocery shopping, we've created this handy printable you can either keep with you electronically on your mobile device or print and post on your refrigerator: